Mohib-U-Khan/Dashboard-Project-Data/README.md

 # Dashboard-Project-Data

 This repo contains the data used for my CS416 Create A Dashboard Project.
-In this repo, you will find original dataset used and the dataset after processing.
+In this repo, you will find original datasets used and the datasets after processing.

 URLs of the public datasets are also given below: